Jury selection in 3rd week for ex-cop's trial in Floyd death

 Jury selection in 3rd week for ex-cop’s trial in Floyd deathNew

-MINNEAPOLIS (AP) — Jury selection enters its third week Monday for a former Minneaoplis police officer charged in George Floyd’s death.
-Thirteen jurors have been seated for Derek Chauvin’s trial on murder and manslaughter charges, with the judge saying two more will be seated ahead of opening statements expected March 29.
+MINNEAPOLIS (AP) — Jury selection has entered its third week for a former Minneapolis police officer charged in George Floyd’s death, with at least two more jurors needed ahead of opening statements next week.
+Thirteen jurors have been seated for Derek Chauvin’s trial on murder and manslaughter charges.
+The judge has said two more will be seated ahead of opening statements expected March 29.
+An earlier court order said up to 16 total would be chosen.
 Only 12 will deliberate; the others will be alternates.
 Last week, Hennepin County Judge Peter Cahill declined defense requests to delay or move the trial over concerns that a massive settlement to George Floyd’s family would affect the jury.
-The 13 jurors seated so far are a diverse group.